 This course will focus on the creation and editing of digital images including processing, storage, and printing.
 Students will use multiple software packages to create images from scratch as well as process images captured on camera.
+This course will be offered alternate years and will be available in the 2026-2027 school year.

-819 Digital Video (9,10,11,12)
+819 Digital Video (9,10,11,12) Prerequisites: none

 This course will focus on creating, capturing and editing video.
 Students will script and create videos using digital cameras.
 Using video editing software, students will discover how to add sound, music, and special effects to create video files they can share and post.
-This course will be offered alternate years and will be available in the 2025-2026 school year.